 Coming back, if you have NOT changed this setting at all, and you were to open the Windows Registry, you would see Win32PrioritySeparation have a value 2.
 These screenshots are from my Windows 8 Pro.

 Now, if via the Control Panel, as shown above, you select Adjust for best performance of Background Services and click Apply, you will find that its sets Win32PrioritySeparation to 18 (decimal 24) for Background Services.

 If you now select Adjust for best performance of Programs, you will find that it sets Win32PrioritySeparation to 26 (decimal 38) for Programs.

-Using this features, you can set up Windows, so that it is optimized to run programs or foreground services OR Background Services, like printing or backing up, while you work in another program, simply by adjusting Processor Scheduling.
-This way, Windows then knows how to distribute or allocate the available the resources, to best perform these tasks.
+Using this feature, you can set up Windows, so that it is optimized to run programs or foreground services OR Background Services, like printing or backing up, while you work in another program, simply by adjusting Processor Scheduling.
+This way, Windows then knows how to distribute or allocate the available resources, to best perform these tasks.

 If you are using a desktop, you may leave the setting at its default or choose Adjust for best performance of Programs.
 Let us know if this results in a smoother, faster response time for your programs or foreground services.

 However, if you use your PC as a Server or if you constantly have background services, such as printing or disk backup that run while you work and you want them to respond faster, you can have Windows share processor resources equally between background and foreground programs by choosing the other option, ie. Adjust for best performance of Background Services.

 So you see, Windows now gives you an easy way to set Processor Scheduling.
 If you are an advanced user and wish to set the values manually, you many use the follow the manual way in this post on how to get best performance for programs or background services.